PerrinMyerson/Search-Engine/README.md

 ## Play With The Rust Browser Now

-`brutal-browser` is a Rust browser scaffold for local fixtures and small HTML experiments.
+`rowser-browser` is a Rust browser scaffold for local fixtures and small HTML experiments.
 It is not Chromium-compatible yet: there is no general JavaScript VM, full Web API surface, full CSS/layout engine, browser-grade raster/ compositor, sandbox, native GUI chrome, devtools, platform accessibility tree, or modern site compatibility, profile-backed persistent storage, IndexedDB, Cache API, or quota/private mode.
-The engine now has a reusable `BrowserApp` state model for tabs, navigation, viewport scrolling, input actions, and presentable RGBA frames. `brutal-browser app` exposes that state model as a scriptable and interactive/stdin app surface with JSON cookie/localStorage profile files, a JSON app profile for visit history/bookmarks, app-level find/find-next state, visible viewport text, page PNG frame output, and a deterministic browser-window PNG with tab/location/status chrome.
-A feature-gated `brutal-browser window` command can now present that same frame in a native CPU-backed window and route mouse, wheel, and basic keyboard input through `BrowserApp`.
+The engine now has a reusable `BrowserApp` state model for tabs, navigation, viewport scrolling, input actions, and presentable RGBA frames. `rowser-browser app` exposes that state model as a scriptable and interactive/stdin app surface with JSON cookie/localStorage profile files, a JSON app profile for visit history/bookmarks, app-level find/find-next state, visible viewport text, page PNG frame output, and a deterministic browser-window PNG with tab/location/status chrome.
+A feature-gated `rowser-browser window` command can now present that same frame in a native CPU-backed window and route mouse, wheel, and basic keyboard input through `BrowserApp`.
 It also has a narrow location-entry mode with live location-bar text, Enter-to-open, Escape cancel, Backspace edit, resize-aware